gicmo/bolt/README.md

 bolt
 ====

-Userpsace system daemon to enable security levels for *Thunderbolt™ 3* on GNU/Linux®.
+Userspace system daemon to enable security levels for *Thunderbolt™ 3* on GNU/Linux®.

 Introduction